-U14 Male Female In season 2022/23: childi ren born in 2010 and 2011 Minimum rank for B and C sar nctioned events 5 th kyu (yellow) Minimum rank for A sanction oned events 4 th kyu (orange) Time Duration: ma aximum 3 minutes.
-No gold len score Up to and including 32 kg Up to and including 30 kg +32 kg up to and including 35 kg +30 kg up to and including 33 kg +35 kg up to and including 38 kg +33 kg up to and including 36 kg +38 kg up to and including 42 kg +36 kg up to and including 40 kg +42 kg up to and including 46 kg +40 kg up to and including 44 kg +46 kg up to and including 50 kg +44 kg up to and including 48 kg +50 kg up to and including 55 kg +48 kg up to and including 52 kg +55 kg up to and including 60 kg +52 kg up to and including 57 kg +60 kg up to and including 66 kg +57 kg up to and including 63 kg more than 66 kg more than 66 kg more than 63 kg
+U14 Male Female In season 2023/24: children born in 2011 and 2012 Belts division: Novice: Yellow & Orange Advance: Green and up Time Duration: maximum 3 minutes.
+No gol den score Up to and including 32 kg Up to and including 30 kg +32 kg up to and including 35 kg +30 kg up to and including 33 kg +35 kg up to and including 38 kg +33 kg up to and including 36 kg +38 kg up to and including 42 kg +36 kg up to and including 40 kg +42 kg up to and including 46 kg +40 kg up to and including 44 kg +46 kg up to and including 50 kg +44 kg up to and including 48 kg +50 kg up to and including 55 kg +48 kg up to and including 52 kg +55 kg up to and including 60 kg +52 kg up to and including 57 kg +60 kg up to and including 66 kg +57 kg up to and including 63 kg more than 66 kg more than 63 kg

 - 1. Alternatively, if other arrangements are needed to accommodate participants, competition among children is allowed whose body weights do not differ more than 15% of the weight of the lightest participant in a designated event. - 2.
 Preferred tournament format: round robin, pool system or modified double elimination. - 3.
-Early Bloomer clause is allowed for exceptional athletes born in 2012 at regional level competition, however, not at the A sanctioned events. https://forms.gle/suzkvn6PKHkE7jnS8 - 4.
+Early Bloomer clause is allowed for exceptional athletes born in 2013 https://forms.gle/suzkvn6PKHkE7jnS8 - 4.
 The following actions and techniques are not allowed and will be penalized by a Shido: - 4.1.
 Kansetsu-waza and Shime-waza. - 4.2.
 Head locking with a grip over or around the neck in Tachi-waza.
 A grip behind the back around the shoulder or lower back is allowed as per standard Kumi-kata rules. - 4.3.
-All drop down techniques, which start on one or both knees. - 4.4.
-Sutemi-waza are not allowed below green belt. - 4.5.
-Makikomi-waza are not allowed below green belt. - 4.6.
-Counterrotation techniques against one-legged throws will not be scored i.e against Uchimata or Harai-goshi. - 4.7.
+For novice divisions only, are not permitted: - 4.3.1.All drop down techniques, which start on one or both knees. - 4.3.2.Sutemi-waza. - 4.3.3.Makikomi-waza - 4.4.
+Counterrotation techniques against one-legged throws will not be scored i.e against Uchimata or Harai-goshi. - 4.5.
 Sankaku-gatame or Sankaku roll-over are interpreted as attempts on a Shime-waza and therefore are not allowed. - 5.
 For yellow and orange belts, actions that start as Makikomi or Sutemi should not be scored.
 Actions that start with an allowed technique and then as a result of reaction of the opponent end up as Makikomi waza should be scored. - 6.
+Orange-green belts are permitted in green and up division, parental consent required.

-Weigh-in of competitors shall be conducted with underclothing only and 0,1 kg of weight tolerance is allowed to accommodate for the weight of the underclothing as per weigh-in rules. - 7.
+- Weigh-in of competitors shall be conducted with underclothing and t-shirt (optional), and 0,2 kg of weight tolerance is allowed to accommodate for the weight of the underclothing as per weigh-in rules. - 8.
 Declaration of a winner: in an absence of a technical score or equal technical score at the end of the bout the winner is determined as follows: if there is a Shido penalty the winner of the bout is the competitor with no Shido or less Shidos; if there is a no difference in Shidos, the winner is determined by a decision of the referee(s).